oliverjam/jaredhill-v2/src/blog/mind-your-language.md

 Which brings me to my first conclusion: people form assumptions by gleaning headlines, and if we really want to communicate well as a design community, we should design our content to fit this scenario.
 Meaning that we should aim to **avoid misleading or sweeping statements in article titles**.

-I wish that was the end of this article, and that removing clickbait-y article titles would solve the communication issues in our industry.
-Alas, after talking to friend, I decided to read a bit more of NNGroup article, to see how they applied nuance to the statement in the article title.
+I wish that was the end of this article, and that removing clickbaity article titles would solve the communication issues in our industry.
+Alas, after talking to friend, I decided to read a bit more of NN Group article, to see how they applied nuance to the statement in the article title.
 Here’s the summary:
-> # *Summary: To design the best UX, pay attention to what users do, not what they say.
+> *Summary: To design the best UX, pay attention to what users do, not what they say.
 Self-reported claims are unreliable, as are user speculations about future behavior.
 Users do not know what they want.*

 “Users do not know what they want.”